Hospital Angeles Tijuana

-Hospital Angeles Tijuana is a skyscraper and prominent fixture in Tijuana, Mexico.
+Hospital Angeles Tijuana is a mixed-use skyscraper and prominent fixture in Tijuana, Mexico.
 It serves as the primary hospital of Tijuana.
 The building includes office space as well as the main hospital which is located within a complex composed of another building, a 5-story tower, which on its roof has a heliport, being the first hospital in the city with such a feature.

-It is located within the central business district of Tijuana, the Zona Rio.
+It is located within the central business district of Tijuana, Zona Rio.